 Challenges when expanding into India:

 - India’s 29 states each have different laws.
 When a business expands into the country, they must understand that laws surrounding their products or services can vary from state to state.
 No matter a business’ sector, they must explore how laws vary between states before moving into or marketing in an Indian State.
 Companies must also consider central, state, and local taxes and how they apply.
-Relying on International PEO helps firms navigate these often-complex laws and ensures compliance.
+Relying on an Employer of Record helps firms navigate these often-complex laws and ensures compliance.

 - India’s infrastructure may present hurdles with customs, logistics, and tracking.
 Businesses considering expanding into one of India’s more rural areas must consider how the region’s less-developed infrastructure impacts their mobility, exports, and overall operations.